 This is a great addition to the veggie BBQ perennials of vegetable kebabs and Linda McCartney sausages.
 Make quite a few as they are pounced on by everyone; kids, vegans and omnivores.
 You can tailor them to your audience by adding more or less spice.
 These tofu skewers have a smoky sweetness with a hint a of spicy kick.
 They also have a great, chewy texture which works really well on a BBQ and will impress even your most tofu-sceptical guests.

-2 dashes of liquid smoke (you can use smoked paprika instead, it’s a slightly different flavour but still good)
+2 dashes of liquid smoke (you can use 1/2 tsp smoked paprika for a slightly different but still smoky flavour)

-1 tbsp red wine vinegar (or lemon juice)
+1 tbsp red wine vinegar (or substitute with lemon juice)

 2 tbsp of water